 - Emphasize productivity: Focus on outcomes and productivity rather than on micromanagement.
 Provide clear performance metrics and regularly check on progress.

-- Establish a virtual water cooler: Encourage virtual team members to socialize and build relationships by setting up a virtual water cooler, such as a chatroom or discussion forum.
+- Establish a virtual water cooler: Encourage virtual team members to socialize and build relationships by setting up a virtual water cooler, such as a chat room or discussion forum.

 - Provide regular feedback: Provide regular feedback to virtual employees to help them improve their performance and stay motivated.